Home Sweet Farport

 * * *

 BACK ON THE DOCKS OF GULFSIDE, PRESENT

 “Okay, fine.
 I never won a match.
 The point is, success changes people, Jake.
 Winning changes people.
 Face it.
 We may have lost the Hamfrd we know for good.
-Also, Ernold Boxwell is a bigger jerk than ever now that he’s in his twenties.
+And also, Ernold Boxwell is a bigger jerk than ever now that he’s in his late twenties.
 And I mean that literally,” says Mathos.
 “He’s a huge muscled freak and family reunions are genuinely frightening affairs.”

 “Come on,” Elaine says, laughing lightly.
 “We don’t even know the result of the match.
 Hamfrd may not have won.
 And even if he did, do you really think Hamfrd would become a different person just like that?”